- Core Commitments

 N. Board Meeting Minutes: A secretary shall take minutes of each Board meeting.
-The secretary shall distribute the minutes to Board members via email following a meeting, and the Board will vote by email to approve the minutes within three weeks of the Board meeting.
+The secretary shall distribute the minutes to Board members via email following a meeting.

 O. Board Meeting Summaries: A non-attributed summary of Board meetings and the GNI annual meeting reflecting non-confidential discussions will be published on the GNI website following adoption of the minutes for such meetings.

 P. Committees and Working Groups: The Board may create committees and working groups in order to facilitate the work of the Board, to provide advice on the further development of the Charter, to inform the development of GNI policies and procedures, and for other purposes.
 Committees and working groups will strive for consensus, but may bring alternative recommendations to the Board if consensus cannot be achieved.
-In 2009 and 2010, the following committees, at a minimum, shall be established and operated:
+The following committees are currently operational:

 All GNI members are eligible and encouraged to participate in these committees and working groups in order to maintain diverse representation across GNI activities.